 - Phi Beta Kappa

-- In a premises liability case where there was a claimed traumatic brain injury, both experts agreed that the injury developed as a result of the accident, although our expert felt the plaintiff’s condition had resolved.
+- In a premises liability case with a claimed traumatic brain injury, both experts agreed that the injury developed as a result of the accident, although the expert felt the plaintiff’s condition had resolved.
 The demand at trial was $2,800,000.
 Henry creatively used demonstrative evidence to successfully argue that the object the plaintiff tripped over was an open and obvious condition.
 After only one hour, the DuPage County jury delivered a not-guilty verdict.

 - During his practice in Virginia, Henry won a reversal of an adverse jury verdict and dismissal of the case following argument in the Virginia Supreme Court, in a case involving the applicability of the “Fireman’s Rule” (assumption of risk as a matter of law) as it applied to an animal control officer bitten by a dog.

-- In Henry’s first trial in Illinois, he obtained a defense verdict in a rear-end collision case, arguing that the accident was caused by black ice and not any negligence of the defendant.
+- In Henry’s first Illinois trial, he obtained a defense verdict in a rear-end collision case, arguing that the accident was caused by black ice and not any negligence of the defendant.

 - Henry won a summary judgment in Federal Court, in a §1983 Civil Rights case involving an arrest based on a mistaken identity.
 The dismissal was upheld after argument in the Seventh Circuit Court of Appeals.

 - Henry obtained a defense verdict after admitting negligence in an auto accident case.
 He successfully argued that all the plaintiff’s alleged injuries were the result of preexisting conditions, which the accident neither caused nor aggravated.